Federal judge orders reunification of parents and children, end to most family separations at border

 The judge’s order does not mean the Trump administration must stop prosecuting people who cross the border illegally.

 “This Order does not implicate the Government’s discretionary authority to enforce immigration or other criminal laws, including its decisions to release or detain class members.
-Rather, the Order addresses only the circumstances under which the Government may separate class members from their children, as well as the reunification of class members who are returned to immigration custody upon completion of any criminal proceedings.”
+Rather, the Order addresses only the circumstances under which the Government may separate class members from their children, as well as the reunification of class members who are returned to immigration custody upon completion of any criminal proceedings,” Sabraw explained.

+The American Civil Liberties Union originally filed the case against the Trump administration in February on behalf of a Congolese woman seeking asylum in the US who was separated from her 7-year-old daughter.
+The group now represents a wider class of plaintiffs.

+“This ruling is an enormous victory for parents and children who thought they may never see each other again.
+Tears will be flowing in detention centers across the country when the families learn they will be reunited,” said Lee Gelernt, the Deputy Director of the ACLU’s Immigrants’ Rights Project, who argued the case.

 Sabraw’s order also referred to the family separations at the border — brought on by a Trump administration decision to refer all people caught crossing the border illegally for criminal prosecution — as reaching “a crisis level.”